-As many students travel to school by school bus or public transport, clubs and activities are not scheduled after school, apart from sport training sessions, matches and drama rehearsals.
+As many students travel to school by school bus or public transport, clubs and activities are not scheduled after school.
+The exceptions are sport training sessions, matches and drama rehearsals.
 This also means the girls can continue attending any clubs or activities they enjoy participating in outside of school.

 Lunchtime Clubs are entirely optional but present more opportunities for students to broaden their interests.
-There are opportunities for sportswomen of all abilities to take part in clubs and squad training throughout the year, and sports fixtures take place after school, either at home or away.
-We have thriving clubs including Drama sessions, Dutch conversation lessons and a taster course in Japanese.
+There are opportunities for sportswomen of all abilities to take part in clubs and squad training throughout the year.
+Sports fixtures take place after school, either at home or away.
+We have a diverse range of thriving clubs including Drama sessions, Choir and Orchestra, craft club, and a student-led taster course in Japanese.

-St Mary’s offers students the opportunity to participate in the DofE Award Scheme, which challenges young people aged 14 to 25 around the world to serve others, acquire new skills, experience adventure and make new friends.
+St Mary’s offers students the opportunity to participate in the DofE Award Scheme.
+This challenges young people aged 14 to 25 around the world to serve others, acquire new skills, experience adventure and make new friends.

-Valued highly by colleges, universities and employers, the DofE Award has provided our students with some life-changing experiences, as well having been a lot of fun!
+It is valued highly by colleges, universities and employers.
+The DofE Award has provided our students with some life-changing experiences, as well having been a lot of fun!

 Both the Bronze and the Silver Award are offered at St Mary’s.

 We have a choir, chamber choir and orchestra that perform at concerts every term.
-The Carol Service, Wassail Evening, Senior Soiree and Prize Giving are whole school highlights.
+The Carol Service and Prize Giving are whole school highlights.
 There are also events focusing on particular year groups such as music showcase for Year 7 and 8.
-They combine with the Drama department for productions such as the Sound of Music.
+They combine with the Drama department for productions.

 A full-scale drama production takes place every two years.
-Recent productions have included Aladdin, The Wizard of Oz and the Sound of Music, and have involved girls from most years, both as performers and crew.
+Recent productions have included Scrooge, Aladdin and The Wizard of Oz.
+The productions have involved girls from most years, both as performers and crew.

 Broadening horizons is the aim of St Mary’s Senior School’s annual Activities Week.
-Whether travelling across Europe or closer to home, every student takes part in cultural visits, excursions and challenges designed to bring an extra dimension to their studies and to develop their general understanding of the world.
+Whether travelling across Europe or closer to home, students take part in cultural visits, excursions and challenges.
+They are designed to bring an extra dimension to their studies and develop their general understanding of the world.

 There is a programme of trips and visits to enhance students’ learning in all subjects.
 For example, there are a variety of science trips throughout the school year, such as the Eden Project and New Scientist Live.

-The Classics department has arranged trips to London to see productions of relevant works of literature as well as visits to places of interest to classicists, including Silchester Roman City Walls and Amphitheatre, Colchester Castle and, of course, The British Museum.
+The Classics department has arranged trips to London to see productions of relevant works of literature.
+There have also been visits to places of interest to classicists, including Silchester Roman City Walls and Amphitheatre, Colchester Castle and, of course, The British Museum.

-There are numerous opportunities for fieldwork in Geography, such as a day at Walton where students look at coastal processes and management issues.
+There are numerous opportunities for fieldwork in Geography.
+This includes trips such as a day at Walton, where students look at coastal processes and management issues.
 And the History Department offers a wide range of trips, such as visiting the battlefields of the First World War.

-The Art Department is always forward looking by booking trips to the most influential exhibitions, and leading trips to London.
+The Art Department organises trips to the most influential exhibitions.
 And the Girls are very enthusiastic about the many trips to see musical productions such as Wicked.

 There are also whole school ski trips abroad and inspirational day trips to watch major sporting events.

-Girls have the opportunity to represent the School at Round Square conferences across the globe, joining students from all over the world in workshops and activities.
-They provide outstanding personal development opportunities, enhancing social and leadership skills, broadening intercultural understanding and forging lifelong friendships.
+Girls have the opportunity to represent the School at Round Square conferences across the globe.
+The students join others from all over the world in workshops and activities.
+They provide outstanding personal development opportunities, enhancing social and leadership skills.
+They also broaden intercultural understanding and forge lifelong friendships.